nerab/paradeiser/README.md

       $ pom start

-Note that there can only be one active pomodoro (or a break) at a time.
+There can only be one active pomodoro or break at a time per user.
+Therefore, repeatedly calling start will have no effect (other than a warning message).

+If a break is still active, it will be stopped before the new pomodoro is started.

 ### Finish the pomodoro

       $ pom finish
       $ pom stop # alias

-It will be marked as successful, regardless of whether the 25 minutes are over or not.
+If a pomodoro is active, it will be marked as successful after stopping it, regardless of whether the 25 minutes are over or not.
+If a break is active, it will be stopped.
+If neither a  pomodoro nor or break are active, a warning message will be printed.

 ### Record an interruption of the current pomodoro

-      $ pom interrupt --external
+      $ pom interrupt --external Phone call from boss
-      $ pom interrupt --internal
+      $ pom interrupt --internal "Couldn't stay away from Twitter"

+Remaining arguments, if present, will be added to the interrupt as annotation.
+If no pomodoro is active or interrupted (status is idle or paused), the command will throw an error.

 ### Resume the pomodoro after an interruption

       $ pom resume

+If there is no interrupted pomodoro, the command will throw an error.

 ### Start a break

-      $ pom break
+      $ pom break [--short | --long]

-By default the break will be five minutes long.
-Only after four pomodori within a day, the break will be 30 minutes long.
+If a pomodoro is active, it will be stopped.
+By default the break will either be five minutes long or, after four pomodori within a day, the break will be 30 minutes long.
+This can be overridden with `--short` or `--long`.

+There is no command to stop a break.
+Either a new pomodoro is started, which will implicitely stop the break, of the break ends naturally because it is over.

-Note that for a single user account, not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.
+Note that for a single user account (technically, for a `~/.paradeiser` directory), not more than one pomodoro [xor](http://en.wikipedia.org/wiki/Xor) one break can be active at any given time.

+### Annotate a pomodoro

+      $ pom annotate This was intense, but I am happy about the work I finished.

+The annotation will be added to the active or, if none is active, to the most recently finished or cancelled pomodoro.
+Breaks cannot have annotations.
+If no text is given, the command throws an error.

 ### Cancel the pomodoro

-      $ pom cancel
+      $ pom cancel Just couldn't concentrate anymore.
       $ pom abandon # alias

 It will be marked as unsuccessful (remember, a pomodoro is indivisible).
+If no pomodoro is active or interrupted (status is idle or paused), the command will throw an error.
+If a break is active, the command will do nothing except printing a warning.
+Remaining arguments, if present, will be added to the pomodoro as annotation.

+### Init Paradeiser

+      $ pom init

+Creates the `~/.paradeiser` directory, an empty data store and the sample hooks in `~/.paradeiser/hooks`.
+If `~/.paradeiser` already exists, the command will fail with an error message.

 ## Status